Invest in Intentional Presence

 Chet’s Missional Experience

-I had an early start in a high-tech career in high school and college.
+I had an early start to a high-tech career during high school and college.
 I chose to put caring for my wife who had a severe chronic illness ahead of my career.
 I started using automation and remote work because I couldn’t run into the office to restart a server while I was at the doctor with my wife.
-I honed my skills in automation while working for some for large telecommunications companies.
+I honed my skills in automation while working for large telecommunications companies.
 My automation systems have been integrated into the internet backbone and services you have come to rely on.

 I helped my wife start a location independent business.
-Location independence allowed her to run it during trips to the doctor, or when the illness got bad, from her bed.
-And we moved into a motorhome so we could take her bed wherever we went.
+Location independence allowed her to run it during trips to the doctor or, when the illness got bad, from her bed.
+We became even more location independent in a motorhome so we could take her bed wherever we went.

 Today, I use my location independent lifestyle to bring remote work and digital literacy to remote villages.